Daniel O'Shaughnessy: Cheltenham Town

-Return to HJK
+HJK

 On 2 January 2018, O'Shaughnessy returned to Finland to re-join reigning Veikkausliiga champions HJK on a two-year contract, with the option of a further year.
 Despite missing the final three months of the 2018 season with a knee injury, O'Shaughnessy made 24 appearances, scored three goals and in his absence, HJK were crowned Veikkausliiga champions.
 O'Shaughnessy was a near ever-present during the 2019 season and finished the campaign with 31 appearances and three goals.

 During a period while he was conducting his national service, O'Shaughnessy signed a new two-year contract in October 2019 and made 28 appearances during HJK's double-winning 2020 season.
 O'Shaughnessy made 35 appearances and scored one goal during the 2021 season, in which he captained the team to the Veikkausliiga championship.
-2021 was O'Shaughnessy's final season at the Bolt Arena and he ended his career with the club on 118 appearances and 9 goals.
+2021 was O'Shaughnessy's final season at the Bolt Arena and he ended what would be his first spell with the club on 118 appearances and 9 goals.
 In each of his final two seasons with the club, O'Shaughnessy was voted the Veikkausliiga Defender of the Year and into the Veikkausliiga Team of the Year.

 Karlsruher SC

-On 30 August 2021, it was announced that O'Shaughnessy would join 2.
-Bundesliga club Karlsruher SC on 1 December 2021, on a contract running until June 2023.
-He made his debut on 15 January 2022 playing full 90 minutes in a match against Darmstadt.
+On 30 August 2021, it was announced that O'Shaughnessy would transfer to 2.
+Bundesliga club Karlsruher SC on 1 December 2021 and sign a contract running until June 2024.
 He finished a mid-table 2021–22 season with 15 appearances and one goal, before suffering a fractured fibula on international duty in June 2022.
-He returned to fitness in mid-November 2022.
+O'Shaughnessy returned to fitness in mid-November 2022, but he failed to make an appearance prior to undergoing season-ending surgery on a hip problem in March 2023.

+O'Shaughnessy undertook his rehabilitation in Finland and returned to continue it with the club in October 2023.
+On 14 March 2024, it was reported that O'Shaughnessy's professional career was in jeopardy due to consecutive injuries and two hip surgeries, but one month later it was reported that he had returned to training.
+O'Shaughnessy failed to win a call into a matchday squad before the end of the 2023–24 season and was released when his contract expired.

+Return to HJK

+On 1 July 2024, O'Shaughnessy returned to his former club HJK and signed a contract until the end of the 2025 season on a free transfer.
+O'Shaughnessy suffered a collarbone injury in training in July, but eventually on 18 August, he made his first competitive club appearance in over two years, as a starter for HJK in a 3–0 away win over Ekenäs IF (EIF).

+During the next pre-season, on 15 January 2025, his contract was extended until the end of 2026.
+O'Shaughnessy assumed the HJK captaincy for the 2025 season, having acted in the same role previously in 2021.